-We have audited the financial statements of Don & Low Limited ('the parent company') and its subsidiaries (the 'group') for the year ended 31 December 2022 which comprise Group Profit and Loss Account, the Group and company Balance Sheet, Group and company statement of cash flows, the Group statement of comprehensive income, the Group and Parent statement of changes in equity and the related notes 1 to 25, including a summary of significant accounting policies.
+We have audited the financial statements of Don & Low Limited ('the parent company') and its subsidiaries (the 'group') for the year ended 31 December 2023 which comprise Group Profit and Loss Account, the Group and Parent company Balance Sheet, Group and Parent company statement of cash flows, the Group statement of comprehensive income, the Group and Parent statement of changes in equity and the related notes 1 to 24, including material accounting policy information.
 The financial reporting framework that has been applied in their preparation is applicable law and UK adopted International Accounting Standards and as regards the parent company financial statements, as applied in accordance with section 408 of the Companies Act 2006.